pralab/som-refusal-directions/README.md

   <img src="media/dirs_2D_split_llama2-7b_layer_13_mix.png" alt="" width="75%"/>
 </div>

-We show that Large Language Models (LLMs) do not encode refusal as a single direction, but as a manifold captured by multiple, closely related directions.
-To this end, we bring Self-Organizing Maps (SOMs) back to life and map the refusal manifold.
-We do that by training a SOM on the harmful prompts' representations, and build directions on the resulting centroids found by the SOMs.
+We show that Large Language Models (LLMs) better encode refusal as a manifold, captured by multiple, closely related directions.
+To this end, we repurpose Self-Organizing Maps (SOMs) and map the refusal manifold.
+We do that by training SOMs on the harmful prompts' representations, and build the directions on the resulting centroids found by the SOMs (i.e., the weights of their neurons).

 ## Approach overview